wp-plugins/captain-up/README.md

 1. Go to the new _Captain Up_ tab in your WordPress Admin Panel.

 2. Add your Captain Up API Key and Save.
-You can find your API key in the [Settings tab in your Captain Up Admin Panel](http://captainup.com/manage#settings).
-If you don't have a Captain Up account yet you just need to [sign up](http://captainup.com/).
+You can find your API key in the [Settings tab in your Captain Up Admin Panel](https://captainup.com/manage/settings).
+If you don't have a Captain Up account yet you just need to [sign up](https://captainup.com/).

-Check out the [Captain Up Wordpress Help Center](http://captainup.com/help/wordpress) for more information.
+Check out the [Captain Up WordPress Help Center](https://captainup.com/help/wordpress) for more information.

-## Frequently Asked Questions

-###### Do I need to create an account?
-Yes.
-In order for the plugin to work you need to [sign up to Captain Up](http://captainup.com/).
-It's completely free.

-###### Is JavaScript required?
-Yes.
-Captain Up will not work if JavaScript is disabled.

-###### Does Captain Up work on mobile and tablet versions of my site?

-Yes.
-When users visit your site from mobile and tablet devices they will see Captain Up in a in a device-optimized version.

-###### I got more Questions!
+## I have more questions!

-For more information visit the [Captain Up Wordpress Help Center](http://captainup.com/help/wordpress) or [contact us](mailto:team@captainup.com).
+For more information visit the [Captain Up Help Center](https://captainup.com/help/) and check out [the FAQs](https://captainup.com/help/faq).
+[Feel free to contact us with any question](https://captainup.com/help/contact-us).

 ## Shortcodes